hplp/Insider/README.md

 }
 ```

 3. `interconnects.cpp`.
 This file is used for describing the connection between sub-kernels.
-User defines Insider queues at this file and passes them into sub-kernels.
+User defines Insider queues (and indicates the queue depths) at this file and passes them into sub-kernels.
 User must include `<insider_itc.h>` and every sub-kernel source file.
 Note that, there are three special queues: `app_input_data`. `app_output_data`, `app_input_params`.
 These three queues are defined by Insider framework.

     1. `app_input_data` stores the data read from the drive which is used for the accelerator processing.